 - Recognize employee and officer compensation deductibility factors and the related employment taxes and reporting obligations to ensure compliance with regulations

-- Identify fringe benefits noting those that provide deductible incentive based employee compensation
+- Identify fringe benefits specifying those that provide deductible incentive-based employee compensation

 - Specify the equity incentive opportunities available to employers showing the variety, tax treatment, and use of stock plans